 Error: 'viviste' is the form for 'tú' (second person singular), but the implicit subject here is first person singular, so it does not agree.

-Error: although the conjugation is correct, the repetition of 'yo' (I) along with the already personally conjugated verb is unnecessary in spoken Spanish and can sound redundant in this context.
+Error: although the conjugation is correct, repeating 'I' with the personally conjugated verb is unnecessary in spoken Spanish and can sound redundant in this context.

 3.

-Error: the correct form is 'pudiste' with 'd', because it's an irregular verb.
+Error: the correct form is 'pudiste' with 'd', because it is an irregular verb.
 'Podiste' does not exist.

 Error: 'pudisteis' is the form for 'vosotros/as', but the question implicitly uses 'tú', second person singular.